Learning Structural Representations for Recipe Generation and Food Retrieval: Introduction

-After we obtain the recipe structure information, we propose a novel framework named \textbf{S}tructure-aware \textbf{G}eneration \textbf{N}etwork (SGN) to integrate the tree structure information into the training and inference phases.
+We then apply the obtained recipe structure information on the recipe generation and food cross-modal retrieval tasks.
+For the recipe generation, we propose a novel framework named \textbf{S}tructure-aware \textbf{G}eneration \textbf{N}etwork (SGN) to integrate the tree structure information into the training and inference phases, as shown in Figure \ref{fig:demo}(a).
 SGN is implemented to add a target structure inference module on the recipe generation process.
 Specifically, we propose to use a RNN to generate the recipe tree structures from food images.
-Based on the generated trees, we adopt the graph attention networks to embed the trees, in an attempt to giving the model more guidance when generating recipes.
+Based on the generated trees, we adopt the graph attention networks (GAT) to embed the trees, in an attempt to giving the model more guidance when generating recipes.
 With the tree structure embeddings, we make the generated recipes remain long-length as the ground truth, and improve the generation performance considerably.

-To further demonstrate the efficacy of our unsupervisedly-learned recipe tree structures, we incorporate the recipe tree representations into another setting, i.e. food cross-modal retrieval.
-In this task, we aim to retrieve the matched food images given recipes as the query, and vice versa.
-Specifically, we enhance the recipe representations with tree structures for more precise cross-modal matching.
+We further demonstrate the efficacy of our unsupervisedly-learned recipe tree structures in the food cross-modal retrieval task, where we incorporate the tree representations into the recipe features, as shown in Figure \ref{fig:demo}(b).
+Specifically, we first produce the tree structures from the cooking instructions with our proposed recipe2tree module.
+Then we also use the GAT to give the tree features, which are adopted to fuse with the recipe representations.
+We conduct the cross-modal matching between the enhanced image and recipe representations.

-Our contributions can be summarized as: \begin{itemize} \item We propose a recipe2tree module to capture latent sentence-level tree structures for recipes, which is learned through an unsupervised approach.
-The obtained tree structures are adopted to supervise the following img2tree module. \item We propose to use the img2tree module to generate recipe tree structures from food images, where we use a RNN for conditional tree generation. \item We propose to utilize the tree2recipe module, which encodes the inferred tree structures.
-It is implemented with graph attention networks, and boosts the recipe generation performance. \item We show the tree structures learned in the recipe2tree module can also help on improving cross-modal retrieval performance. \end{itemize}
+Our contributions can be summarized as: \begin{itemize} \item We propose a recipe2tree module to capture latent sentence-level tree structures for recipes, which are learned through an unsupervised approach.
+The obtained tree structures are adopted to supervise the following img2tree module. \item We propose to use the img2tree module to generate the recipe tree structures from food images, where we use a RNN for conditional tree generation. \item We propose to utilize the tree2recipe module, which encodes the inferred tree structures.
+It is implemented with graph attention networks, and boosts the recipe generation performance. \item We show the tree structures learned in the recipe2tree module can also help on improving the cross-modal retrieval performance. \end{itemize}